macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 13: January 3, 2019

+**Today's Progress**: #R4D13 When you are learning to code not only you should make but also try to break code.
+That is how you learn faster. #freeCodeCamp.
+Today's kata: "" #Codewars #100DaysOfCode #javascript.

+**Thoughts:** Rank 1,552 @ Codewars - 3 hours of study

 ## Day 12: January 2, 2019

 **Today's Progress**: #R4D12 Started the year well with 7 hours of studying and coding today. #freeCodeCamp.
 Today's kata: "shorter concat [reverse longer]", "Make the Deadfish swim" & "Time-like string format" #Codewars #100DaysOfCode #javascript.